cedadev/mistamover/doc/html/_sources/intro.txt

 See the :ref:`modes` for a full list of running modes.

-MiStaMover is able to manage multiple transfer processes in a manner than ensures what is sent from the :ref:`Source Host <source_host>` actually arrives in-tact on the :ref:`Target Host <target_host>`.
+MiStaMover is able to manage multiple transfer processes in a manner that ensures what is sent from the :ref:`Source Host <source_host>` actually arrives in-tact on the :ref:`Target Host <target_host>`.

 The following features and functionality are included: